jota009/holbertonschool-higher_level_programming/python-more_data_structures/README.md

-# Python - Data Structures: Dictionaries, Sets, Lambda & Map 🧠🐍
+# Python -  More Data Structures: Set, Dictionary 🧠🐍

 This project builds on core Python data structures by introducing **dictionaries**, **sets**, and **functional programming tools** like `lambda`, `map()`, and `filter()`.
 It includes whiteboard-friendly logic tasks and interview-style exercises using Roman numerals, set operations, and dictionary transformations.